dns load balancing failover

 Increase backend server performance.

-It’sIt’says computationally more exhausting to set up a new connection rather than receive requests over an existing OPEN connection.
+It says computationally it is more exhausting to set up a new connection rather than receive requests over an existing OPEN connection.
 That’s HTTP keepalives invented and made standard in HTTP v1.
-LTM has a feature known as “One connect” that leverages HTTP keepalives to reuse connections for multiple clients, not just a single client.
+LTM has a “One connect” feature that leverages HTTP keepalives to reuse connections for multiple clients, not just a single client.
 It works with HTTP keepalives to make existing connections available for other clients, not just a single client.
-Fewer open connection means lower resource consumption per server.
+Fewer open connections means lower resource consumption per server.

 When the LTM receives the HTTP request from the client, it makes the load-balancing decision before the “One connect” is considered.
 If there are no OPEN or IDLE server-side connections, the BIP-IP creates a new TCP connection to the server.
 When the server responds with the HTTP response, the connection is left open on the BIP-IP for reuse.
 The connection is held in a table buffer called the connection reuse pool.

-New requests from other clients can reuse the OPEN IDLE connection, not needing to set up a new TCP connection.
+New requests from other clients can reuse the OPEN IDLE connection without setting up a new TCP connection.
 The source mask on the OC profile determines which clients can reuse open and idle server-side connections.
 Using SNAT, the source address is translated before applying the OC profile.

 Summary: Full Proxy